walls-of-doom/walls-of-doom/README.md

 Walls of Doom is a minimalistic [platformer](https://en.wikipedia.org/wiki/Platform_game) written in [ANSI C](https://en.wikipedia.org/wiki/ANSI_C) using SDL 2.

-The game is still under development but is already playable on Linux.
+The game is under active development and is already playable on Windows, Linux, and BSDs.

 See [the GitHub issue tracker](https://github.com/walls-of-doom/walls-of-doom/issues) and have a look at [the releases page](https://github.com/walls-of-doom/walls-of-doom/releases).